Fellsmarch/ENCE260-Battleships/README.md

 3. Ship 2 will appear, position where desired.
 4. Place ship 2.
 5. First player to complete the setup phase will become player 1.
+6. Player 1 wil see a 'WAIT' screen while player 2 continues to set up their ships.

 ### Battle phase: